New Study Linking Heart Health with Exercise

 Reminders

 In the end, not exercising equates to obesity in terms of heart health.
 Moreover, not exercising can eventually lead to overweight and obesity.
 Therefore, it’s better to start exercising sooner rather than later.
-Even if it’s taking a brisk walk around your neighborhood; any exercise is better than no exercise.
+And because starting to exercise out of nowhere can be quite an undertaking, both physically and mentally, here are a few simple ways you can introduce more movement into your day-to-day.

 Also, don’t forget to review your health coverage.
 Make sure you have the right health plan for you by contacting a licensed agent today!